 Bel Age Hotel.
 The following morning, Dylan and Jack dig into a scrumptious looking breakfast.
 Dylan asks his father who's footing the bill for all of this room service along with the opulent hotel suite, so Jack comes clean and admits that after paying his pricey lawyers, he's nearly wiped out financially.
 He did manage to stash some money where no one can find it, but it's not a whole lot.
 He vows to make more and, not coincidentally, brings up the topic of Dylan's multimillion dollar trust.
 He asks him if Papa Walsh is doing a good job investing his money, but Dylan has absolutely no idea and mumbles that he's just happy to get an allowance check once a month.

 West Beverly High.
 Dylan is walking down the hall with Kelly, his arm draped across her shoulders.
 He gushes about how beautiful she is and tells her how much Jack enjoyed meeting her.
-Apparently Jack wants to have dinner with the the two of them and Christine, but Kelly's mind is on Brenda.
+Apparently Jack wants to have dinner with the the two of them and Christine - but Kelly's mind is on Brenda.
 She asks him how they're going to break the news to her...and they both suddenly flinch when they notice that Brenda is in the hall, ambling toward them.
-Brenda asks them how the party went and tells Dylan she couldn't make it because she had to study.
-He just murmurs, “Right” and beats a hasty retreat.
+Brenda asks them how the party went and tells Dylan she couldn't make it 'cause she had to study, and he mutters, "Right" and beats a hasty retreat.
 Brenda asks Kelly if she told Dylan about what Papa Walsh had said about Jack, and Kelly fibs and says she didn't.
-Brenda then declares that Dylan is going to need the support of his friends to help him through these troubled times with his newly released from prison father, and invokes the nasty fight they had during the Isn't It Romantic? episode.
+Brenda then declares that Dylan is going to need the support of his friends to help him through these troubled times with his newly released from prison father, and invokes the nasty fight they had during the Isn't It Romantic episode.
 Kelly informs her that Jack McKay has mellowed a lot since then - in fact, he's an entirely different man from Season 1 Jack McKay!
 Heh.
 Kelly tells Brenda that Jack was quite entertaining during his party and told a lot of funny stories.
-She adds that Dylan wants to give his dad a chance, and she thinks that's great.
-Brenda just glares at her condescendingly and unconvincingly mutters, “Yeah, I guess.”
+She adds that Dylan wants to give his dad a chance, and that she thinks that's great.
+Brenda just glares at her condescendingly and unconvincingly mutters, "Yeah, I guess."